Rays vs. Tigers Player Props Betting Odds

-The Tampa Bay Rays visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
-Those looking to place a player prop bet can find odds for Wander Franco, Spencer Torkelson and others in this matchup.
+Sportsbooks have set player props for Wander Franco, Spencer Torkelson and others when the Tampa Bay Rays visit the Detroit Tigers at Comerica Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!